-Trust Jed Dietrich, Esq. and His Team of Lawyers and Paralegals at the Dietrich Law Firm P.C. to Fight to Obtain the Best Result After a Broken Bone Injury in Western New York
+Trust Jed Dietrich, Esq. of the Dietrich Law Firm P.C. to Fight to Obtain the Best Result After Suffering a Broken Bone Injury in Western New York or Elsewhere in New York State.

 When excessive force is applied to an area of your body, your bone may break or shatter as a result.
 A broken bone is often referred to as a fracture.